xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 to.
 Merging and then forgetting the build leaves the branch claiming a version that was never produced.

-### If the pull request does not change the release
+### If the pull request does not change the release {#if-the-pull-request-does-not-change-the-release}

 On rare occasions, a pull request brings changes that we do not want to build yet, and that should be stacked for the next build instead.
 In that case, leave the `Release:` tag